SamsungInternet/pigment-starterkit/README.md

 ### Install Experience and Other Features

 Besides what we have already done there are different features that you can add to your app including the behavior of an installed app.
-In order to add this feature (and explore others) in PWA builder go to https://www.pwabuilder.com/features, select Install your PWA and follow the instructions.
+In order to add this feature (and explore others) in PWA builder go to https://www.pwabuilder.com/features.
+In this case we already followed the criteria with our manifest file to make Pigment installable.

 ### Test your App!

 Congratulations!
 You just created a Progressive Web App!
+- Open your browser and look for the install button.

 You can follow these steps with any web app and convert it to a PWA.

 If you would like to learn more about it, take a look into the following links:
   - Progressive Web Apps by Jason Grigsby https://abookapart.com/products/progressive-web-apps